 Erik Spiekermann : European Ambassador for Innovation and Creativity

 Design is a process.
 A service delivered through a combination of communication, experience and expertise.

-Wow – this looks wordy, but we think it’s important to let you know how we work, what we do, how we do it and how good clients fit into the process.
+We think it’s important to let you know about us – how we work, what we do, how we do it and how good clients fit into the process.